Orchomenus (Boeotia): Persian period

+Hellenistic period

 The broad plain between Orchomenos and the acropolis of Chaeronea witnessed two battles of major importance in Classical antiquity.
 In 338 BC, after a whirlwind march south into central Greece, Philip II of Macedon defeated Thebes and Athens on the plain of Chaironeia during the first Battle of Chaeronea, establishing Macedonian supremacy over the city-states, and demonstrated the prowess of Philip's young son Alexander the Great.
 During Alexander's campaign against Thebes in 335 BC, Orchomenos took the side of the Macedonians.
 In recompense, Philip and Alexander rebuilt Orchomenos, when the theatre and the fortification walls, visible today, were constructed.

+The fortification walls of Orchomenos were built in the 2nd half of the 4th century BC under the Macedonians and crown the east end of mount Akontion.
+The theatre was built around the end of the 4th century BC.
+The cavea, with seats for the spectators, the orchestra and part of the scena are all preserved.
+It was in use until late Roman times (4th century AD).

+Roman period

 The second Battle of Chaeronea occurred when Roman Republican forces under the later Dictator Sulla defeated those of King Mithridates VI of Pontus near Chaeronea, in 86 BC during the First Mithridatic War.
 This Second Battle of Chaeronea was followed by the Battle of Orchomenus, when Archelaus' forces were completely destroyed.

 Orchomenos remained a small town until Late Roman times when the theatre was still in use, and continued afterwards.